KomodoPlatform/NotaryNodes/notarynodes/and1"ヅblubbi/README.md

 ##  First of all Who We are ?

-We’re  Technic and Crypto enthusiast from Germany, who has already collected experience by running an KMDLabs Node, XMPP Chat Server and handling our own Mining Farm.
+We’re  Technic and Crypto enthusiast from Germany, who has already collected experience by running an KMDLabs StakedNotary, XMPP Chat Server and handling our own Mining Farm.
 Also some of you knowing us as one of the Admin’s in the Komodo and Pirate Channel of Germany’s Telegram Group.